The-Codefun-Exam-Team/Codefun-Debug/src/database/prisma/migrations/README.md

 - **PostgreSQL** supports [Partial Indexes](https://www.postgresql.org/docs/current/indexes-partial.html) for optimizations, which is utilizes by **Codefun**.

 - **Prisma** is currently not supporting this feature.
 In this [feature request](https://github.com/prisma/prisma/issues/6974#issuecomment-1483792245), we learn that Partial indexes will be treated as not existing.
+It's also important to note that the `INCLUDE` keyword isn't fully supported by Prisma, so some modification should be made to ensure the baseline integrity.

 **Check constraints**